zengarv/ConverSync/INTEGRATION_GUIDE.md

 ## Features

 ### 🚀 Complete Workflow
-1. **Upload Meeting Recording**: Upload video/audio files via the web interface
+1. **Upload Meeting Recording**: Upload video/audio files via the web interface OR use test transcript for testing
 2. **Automatic Transcription**: Files are converted to audio and transcribed using Groq
 3. **AI Chat Interface**: Chat with Gemini about meeting content using the transcript as context
+4. **Text-to-Speech**: Enable TTS to hear bot responses read aloud using Groq's TTS API
-4. **PDF Generation**: Generate comprehensive meeting minutes as PDF
+5. **PDF Generation**: Generate comprehensive meeting minutes as PDF
-5. **Email Distribution**: Send meeting minutes to participants automatically
+6. **Email Distribution**: Send meeting minutes to participants automatically

 ### 🎯 Key Capabilities
 - **Smart Meeting Minutes**: Automatically generate comprehensive meeting summaries
 - **Automated Mail Service**: Send personalized follow-up emails to participants
 - **Follow-Up Questions**: Ask detailed questions about meeting content
+- **Text-to-Speech**: Listen to responses with high-quality voice synthesis
+- **Test Mode**: Use pre-generated transcript for testing without uploading files
 - **Multi-format Support**: Supports video (mp4, avi, mov, mkv, wmv) and audio (mp3, wav, flac, m4a, ogg, webm)

 ## How to Use